-Just because you have to stop working, that does not mean that your monthly bills stop.
-If you are unable to work due to an illness or injury, it can be difficult to pay your car payment, rent or mortgage, your utility bills, and more.
-That is why some employers offer long-term disability insurance benefits through the Liberty Mutual Insurance Group.
-If you have disability insurance benefits you may qualify to receive long-term disability benefits until you are able to return to work or you have reached the end of the benefit period covered by the policy.
+Just because you must stop working does not mean your monthly bills stop.
+If you cannot work due to an illness or injury, paying your car payment, rent or mortgage, utility bills, and more can be challenging.
+That is why some employers offer long term disability insurance benefits through the Liberty Mutual Insurance Group.
+If you have disability insurance, you may qualify to receive long term disability benefits until you can return to work or have reached the end of the benefit period covered by the policy.

-According to Liberty Mutual’s own website, “disability insurance can help cover daily living expenses”.
-If you are fortunate enough to have long term disability coverage, then you may indeed be entitled to financial support while you focus on your physical and/or mental well-being.
+Liberty Mutual’s website states that “disability insurance can help cover daily living expenses.”
+If you are fortunate enough to have long term disability coverage, you may be entitled to financial support while focusing on your physical and mental well-being.
 However, Liberty Mutual disability benefits are not always paid out as they should be.

-Liberty Mutual has long been known to deny short-term disability and long-term disability insurance claims based on a number of factors.
-For example, a Liberty Mutual denial letter may state that there is a general lack of supporting documentation or information.
+Liberty Mutual has long been known to deny short-term disability and long term disability insurance claims based on several factors.
+For example, a Liberty Mutual denial letter may state that your claim was denied because of a lack of supporting documentation or information.
 The denial may state that the claimant’s condition fails to meet the insurance policy’s definition of disability.
-The insurance company may have conducted surveillance and denied coverage or cut-off benefits because of video surveillance evidence that is inconsistent with a disability claim.
+The insurance company may have conducted surveillance and denied coverage or cut-off benefits because of video surveillance evidence inconsistent with a disability claim.
 Or, the claimant may have missed a deadline and filed the disability insurance claim or appeal too late.

 Definition of “Disability” in a Liberty Mutual Policy

-The term “disability” is defined in each long term disability insurance policy.
+“Disability” is defined in each long term disability insurance policy.
 Your definition may be different than the sample one below.
-You should always check your own policy to determine how your insurance company defines the term “disability” in your particular claim.
+You should always check your policy to determine how your insurance company defines “disability” in your claim.
 Liberty Mutual may use different definitions in different policies.
 However, to give some insight into how Liberty Mutual may define disability, this is how it defined the term in a past case that went to litigation:

 As used in the above provision, “disability” refers to total disability, and is defined as follows: